Seasonality Trading App

 On completion of the analysis, the summary report is presented as shown in the image below.

-Summary report can run into several pages depending upon your inputs as well as how many Stocks or ETFs were seasonal during certain weeks of the year.
+Summary report can run into several pages depending upon your inputs as well as how many Stocks or ETFs met the seasonality criteria set by you during certain weeks of the year.
 Please scroll up and down to review each row before you pick one or more of the Stocks or ETFs to drill down for further analysis.

 Let us break it down for you so you know what does the summary report contain and how to interpret the information provided in various sections of the report.